ecomfe/vue-echarts/README.md

   ECharts' universal interface.
 Modifying this prop will trigger ECharts' `setOption` method.
 Read more [here →](https://echarts.apache.org/en/option.html)

+  > 💡 When `update-options` is not specified, `notMerge: false` will be specified by default when the `setOption` method is called if the `option` object is modified directly and the reference remains unchanged; otherwise, if a new reference is bound to `option`, ` notMerge: true` will be specified.

 - `update-options: object`

   Options for updating chart option.
 See `echartsInstance.setOption`'s `opts` parameter [here →](https://echarts.apache.org/en/api.html#echartsInstance.setOption)